 Even though credit-by-exams programs like TECEP®, CLEP and DSST have been around for years, students still have many misconceptions about them.
 All I have to do is read the textbook and I’ll pass the test, they say.
 I already know everything about the subject so I don’t have to study, they claim.

-But, for most students, these statements couldn’t be further from the truth.
+But for most students, these statements couldn’t be further from the truth.
 Just like any other test, credit-by-exam programs require preparation, including a study plan to familiarize yourself with the format, timing and possible essay requirements.
-So if you’ve already registered or ever plan to take an exam for credit and think it will be easy, then test-takers, consider these 7 busted myths your reality check:
+So if you’ve already registered or ever plan to take an exam for credit and think it will be easy, then consider these seven busted myths a reality check.

 Myth #1: I can prepare myself for my test in one week.